pwambach/angular-canvas-painter/README.md

   lineWidth: 1, //px
   opacity: 0.9, //0-1
   undo: false // boolean or a number of versions to keep in memory
-  imageSrc: 'images/example.jpg' // loads the specified image and sets it as background image }
+  imageSrc: 'images/example.jpg', // loads the specified image and sets it as background image,
+  customCanvasId: 'myCustomId' // define a custom value for the id attribute of the canvas element (default: 'pwCanvasMain') }
 ```